 The second-largest city in San Diego, Chula Vista is a national leader in conservation and renewable energy.
-Its Conservation Section acts as the City’s lead for energy and water conservation, climate action planning, and healthy community initiatives actively collaborating with civic groups, business organizations, environmental and health advocates, academic institutions, and other public agencies.
+Its Conservation Section acts as the City’s lead for energy and water conservation, climate action planning, and healthy community initiatives.
+It actively collaborates with civic groups, business organizations, environmental and health advocates, academic institutions, and other public agencies.

 Through a local government partnership grant provided by San Diego Gas & Electric, the Conservation Section identified an opportunity to create a new educational space next to its Qualcomm Thinkabit Lab for sixth graders, found at the Chula Vista Public Library.

 (W)right On Communications researched and planned the installation, developed messaging and a story line appropriate to a 6th grade audience, hired a muralist for the stairwell portion while drafting content and designing the rest of the hallway images and activity book.
 The murals were inspired by graphic novels with content that the 6th graders helped the muralist develop.
 The stairwell images depicted “masters of disaster” wasting energy with an energy vampire and “masters of sustainability” consuming energy responsibly.
 In the hallway, a smart city based on real landmarks in Chula Vista showed students how their community can save energy through efficient technologies and behaviors.

 “Smart City is an innovative space designed for students to learn about solar panels, wind turbines, energy-efficient buildings, electric vehicles, energy lingo such as “peak demand” and much more… This is a wonderful, collaborative effort to help inspire the next generation of science, technology, engineering, and math students.”

 The Mayor of Chula Vista said: